mdietrichstein/logstash-logback-encoder/README.md

+# Logstash Logback Encoder Fork for Android

+The dependency on LMAX Disruptor has made the use under Android not feasible.
+This fork removes said dependency and all related code.
+As a result, this project no longer contains any appenders.
+All json encoders are still alive and well however :)

 > !!
 This document applies to the next version under development.
 >
 > &nbsp; &nbsp; See [here for documentation on the latest released version](https://github.com/logstash/logstash-logback-encoder/tree/logstash-logback-encoder-6.6).